 8. Supraglottic Swallow

-First, take a deep breath.
-Second, hold your breath as you swallow.
-Third, cough to clear any residues of saliva or food.
+Take a deep breath and hold your breath as you swallow.
+Cough to clear any residues of saliva or food.
 During your first few attempts, do not use food.

-As you regain strength and coordination in your swallowing muscles, ask your SLP if it’s safe for you to practice this exercise with small pieces of food in your mouth.
+As you regain strength and coordination in your swallowing muscles, ask your speech therapist if it’s safe for you to practice this exercise with small pieces of food in your mouth.

 Make sure someone else is present in case you start choking.
 Also make sure they know the Heimlich maneuver in the event that you do choke.

 The purpose of this exercise is to improve airway protection when you swallow.

 Open your mouth wide and exhale air from your lungs but do not allow any air to escape from your mouth.